Eptis/TwitterTwatter/README.md

 # TwitterTwatter
-Chat projcet build on top of Elixir and Phoenix.
+Chat projcet build on top of Elixir and Phoenix